ank19/renoise-interval/ReadMe.md

 ## Overview

-This plugin for [renoise](https://www.renoise.com)(tm) is a novice's attempt to approach the subject of music theory.
+This plugin for [renoise](https://www.renoise.com)(tm) is a novice's attempt to approach the subject of music theory from a mathematical viewpoint.
 The motivation is to provide an aid to compensate for lack of ear training or musical education in general and to speed up learning.

 The main features, which are implemented as different views, are
 - Determination of the **interval** of two notes for intervals between 0 and 24